Fellows of the Surgical Infection Society (FSIS)

 MD, FSIS

-Huseyin Kemal Rasa, MD, graduated from Hacettepe University Faculty of Medicine in Ankara, Turkey, in 1990, where he also completed his general surgery residency.
+Huseyin Kemal Rasa, MD, FSIS, graduated from Hacettepe University Faculty of Medicine in Ankara, Turkey, in 1990, where he also completed his general surgery residency.
 Dr. Rasa’s passion for surgical infections ignited during his training and has since become the cornerstone of his research and professional involvement.
 He is a founding member and past president of SIS-Turkey and a founding member and current Secretary of the World Surgical Infections Society.
 Dr. Rasa’s expertise is further recognized through his roles on the editorial boards of prestigious journals such as Surgical Infections Journal and British Journal of Surgery.
 Beyond surgical infections, his professional interests encompass Global Surgery (within SIS), acute care surgery (within WSES), and medical and surgical errors (within JMESE).

 Jennifer Rickard